scrapinghub/portia/docs/project.rst

   Whether to respect `rel=nofollow`_.
 Defaults to false.

 templates : list of objects
-  A list of templates objects.
+  A list of template objects.

 init_requests : list of request objects : optional
   A list of requests objects that will be executed (sequentially, in order)